Descent (Star Trek: The Next Generation): Novel

 A novelization of this episode was published by Pocket Books.
 It was one of five novelizations to be made of The Next Generation episodes, along with "Encounter at Farpoint", "Unification", "Relics", and "All Good Things...".

 Reception

 In 2017, Den of Geek ranked Jonathan Del Arco as one of the top ten guest star roles on Star Trek: The Next Generation.
 He also appears in the role of Third of Five (i.e. Hugh), in "I, Borg" and "Descent, Part II", and reprised the role in the series Star Trek: Picard.

-Medium ranked this the 62nd best episode Star Trek: The Next Generation in 2017.

 In 2019, ScreenRant recommended "Descent" as background on the character Data, for the series Star Trek: Picard.

-Film Daily ranked Stephen Hawking as one of the greatest Star Trek guest stars.

 In 2020, Space.com recommended watching this episode as background for Star Trek: Picard.

 In 2020, Cnet noted "Descent" for featuring the return of the characters Hugh and Lore, and described it as "fun" but not as good as "Best of Both Worlds".

 In 2020, SyFy Wire recommended this episode for binge watching, noting how it explores Hugh, Data, and the Borg.